AhmadAllan/School-System/README.md

 => add more to-dos if needed

 ## Ideas for the website:
-- [ ] remove the parent page and make this information appear in Student page, it will make easier to user to understand
 - [x] in angular make the login make in it's own module and the and the others in the app module
-- [ ] use json-server package to make a mock database to see how the website will bebrhavior
+- [x] use json-server package to make a mock database to see how the website will bebrhavior
 - [ ] make it responsive
 => add more ideas if needed